How to Make Money on Amazon: 18 Proven Strategies 2023

-You need to be in an approved country (United States, United Kingdom, Australia, or any of these countries).
+You need to be in a country that Amazon supports (such as the United States, United Kingdom, Australia, etc.)

-You need a list of product categories your brand falls into.
+Consider the list of product categories your brand creates.

 Using the AMZScout Product Database to Find Your Products